vfarcic/devops26/manuscript/13-pipeline-extension-model.md

 W> Please replace `[...]` with your GitHub user before executing the commands that follow.

+TODO: Check whether `versioning` should be restored

-I> The commands that follow will reset your *go-demo-6* `master` with the contents of the `pr` branch that contains all the changes we did so far.
+I> The commands that follow will reset your *go-demo-6* `master` with the contents of the `versioning` branch that contains all the changes we did so far.
 Please execute them only if you are unsure whether you did all the exercises correctly.

 ```bash
 cd go-demo-6